jonlpersson/ed-latimore/site/_posts/2022-11-18-what-happens-when-you-quit-drinking.md

 People shooting their friends or family members over card games and petty arguments.
 And usually, they were all drunk at the time.

-Despite the fact that alcohol is implicated in more than 140,000 deaths per year,[^1] it continues to be a cultural staple.
+Despite the fact that alcohol is implicated in more than 140,000 deaths per year,<sup id="fnref:1" role="doc-noteref"><a class="footnote" rel="footnote" href="#fn:1">1</a></sup> it continues to be a cultural staple.
 One that people find strange if you’re NOT doing.

 And if you decide to give it up, others will still ask, “Why aren’t you drinking, bro?”

-Even if you don’t have an alcohol addiction (like I did), deciding to stop drinking can take tremendous effort.
+Even if you don’t have an [alcohol addiction](https://pbinstitute.com/alcohol/psychology/) (like I did), deciding to stop drinking can take tremendous effort.
 And the longer you’ve been drinking, the harder it’ll be to go cold turkey.

 Like Seneca said, “Alcohol tempts the body to disobey the spirit.”